Josh-techie/simple_shell/README.md

 ## Description :

-This is a shell written in C. It is based on the Thompson Shell.
+This is a shell written in C. It is based on the Thompson Shell, with the help of ALX ressources/materials.

 ## Environment :